JarvisPrestidge/vscode-material-theme/README.md

 ---
 ![Light Theme](./media/light.png)

-If you have any issues or change requests feel free to create an issue [here](https://github.com/JarvisPrestidge/VSCode-Material-Theme/issues).
+If you have any change requests feel free to create an issue [here](https://github.com/JarvisPrestidge/VSCode-Material-Theme/issues).

 And follow me on [Github](https://github.com/JarvisPrestidge)!